Role

 This highlighted a gap in the user journey: users lacked a clear next step after completing a purchase.
 Instead of confidently accessing their tickets, they risked repeating the journey or repurchasing in error.

-As a result, I iterated on the confirmation screen by:
+As a result, I iterated on the confirmation screen:

 • Supporting text was added to reassure users that their ticket was saved and accessible anytime.